ByteHamster/SimpleRibbon/README.md

 # SimpleRibbon

-[BuRR](https://github.com/lorenzhs/BuRR) (bumped ribbon retrieval), but with CMake support and a non-header library to reduce compile times.
+[BuRR](https://github.com/lorenzhs/BuRR) (bumped ribbon retrieval), but with CMake support and a **non**-header-only library to reduce compile times.

+Due to this being a static library, only a small selection of configurations is available.
+You can find these in the [source file](/SimpleRibbon.cpp).

 ### Library usage